Non-Asymptotic Analysis of Classical Spectrum Estimators with $L$-mixing Time-series Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we obtained the finite-time convergence rate for two classical spectrum estimators.
+In this work, we showed that the finite-time convergence rate for two classical spectrum estimators is of order $O(\frac{1}{\sqrt{k}} \log_2(\log_2 k))$, where $k$ is the number of chunks of data used in the algorithm.
 The error bounds corresponding to the variance of the estimators can be quantified by the $L$-mixing properties of the data.
-For Bartlett estimator, the concentration bound is independent of the window length $M$, while for Welch estimator, it depends on the ratio between $M$ and $K$, which is usually fixed as $0.5$ in practice.
-We showed the convergence rate of the algorithm is of order $O(\frac{1}{\sqrt{k}} \log_2(\log_2 k))$, where $k$ is the number of chunks of data used in the algorithm.
+For Bartlett estimator, the concentration bound is independent of the window length $M$, while for Welch estimator, it depends on the ratio between $K$ and $M$, which is usually fixed as $0.5$ in practice.

 One limitation is that the zero-mean assumption on the time series often will not hold.
 Therefore, in the future, we will extend the current analysis to more general time series which are not necessarily zero-mean.
 Another future direction is to improve the constant factors.